DUNE-DAQ/daqdataformats/docs/DataFormatNotes.md

 static_assert(sizeof(MySortedStruct) == 24, "MySortedStruct size different than expected");
 ```

 In the general case, sorting members from largest to smallest will guarantee no internal padding is inserted by the compiler.

+In the above struct, if `first_field` and `second_field` are swapped, the compiler will insert 8 bytes of padding: 2 bytes between `version` and `second_field` to align `second_field` to a 32-bit address, then 6 bytes after `first_field` to align `third_field` to a 64-bit address.